andreish/arniadb-manager-server/docs/api/README.md

 | ADMIN | Indicate the authority of admin |
 | ALL_AUTHORITY | This value is equal to "DBC | DBO | BRK | MON | JOB | VAR" |

-## CMS Interfaces
+## AMS Interfaces

-CMs Interfaces are conposed by Json and is used for communication between CMS and Arniadb Manager.
+AMS Interfaces are conposed by Json and is used for communication between AMS and Arniadb Manager.

 ### Broker